-We all know that a true boss motivates their employees instead of controlling their every step, but the fact is that many managers are not a great leaders.
+We all know that a true boss motivates their employees instead of controlling their every step, but the fact is that many managers are not great leaders.

 - Being control freaks — Bosses who want to know your every move and who spend more time on controlling their subordinates, then planning and applying strategies.

-How to deal with these people?
+How to Deal with These People?

-You should cooperate with your colleagues in order to determine the most critical issues of your boss’s governing.
+You should cooperate with your colleagues to determine the most critical issues of your boss’s governing.
 Then you should select one person your boss trusts the most, who will try to give him/her a new perspective and teach him/her how to manage their team more efficiently.

-Leave the company
+4. Leave the Company

-Most people will consider this as an easy way out, but since corporate environment is a very sturdy structure, sometimes you won’t be able to change much and the only thing you can do in these situations is to leave the company and find work at some other place.
+Most people will consider this as an easy way out, but since the corporate environment is a very sturdy structure, sometimes you won’t be able to change much and the only thing you can do in these situations is to leave the company and find work at some other place.
 This way you will at least save your career.

 There are lots of incompetent bosses in the corporate world.
 People who know how to get places, but don’t know how to do their job can be a huge pain in the neck for young and ambitious professionals.
 The most important thing in this situation is not to lose your head or get in any kind of confrontation with your superiors.